Improving Offline RL by Blending Heuristics

-We note that this extension is only for the purpose of analysis, since \algo never uses the values $h(\cdot)$ and $\lambda(\cdot)$ outside $\Omega$; $h$ on out-of-$\Omega$ can have any value and the following theorems still hold.
+We note that this extension is only for the purpose of analysis, since \algo never uses the values $h(\cdot)$ and $\lambda(\cdot)$ outside $\Omega$; the given $h$ on out-of-$\Omega$ can have any value and the following theorems still hold.

 We define the reshaped MDP $\tmM$ with redefined reward function and discount factor as $\tir(s,a) := r(s, a) + \gamma \EE_{s' \sim \mP(\cdot|s,a)} \big[ \lambda(s,s') h(s') \big] \textnormal{, and } \tgamma(s,s'):= \gamma(1- \lambda(s,s'))$ respectively.
 Note that we blend the original reward function with the expected heuristic and blending factor while adjusting the original discount factor correspondingly.
 The extent of blending is determined by the function $\lambda(\cdot)$.
 Notice that this reshaped MDP has a transition-dependent\footnote{A special case of trajectory-dependent discounts.} discount factor $\tilde{\gamma}(s,s')$ which is compatible with generic unifying task specification of \citep{white2017unifying}.
 This novel definition of transition-dependent discount factor is a key analysis technique to show that blending heuristics is effective in the \emph{offline} setting.